Privacy-Cost Trade-offs in Smart Electricity Metering Systems: Introduction

 \section{Introduction}

-Smart meters (SMs) are pivotal components of the smart grid, enabling two-way communication between each household and the utility provider (UP), i.e., the entity that sells energy to consumers.
-These benefits include the generation of more accurate electricity bills, faster detection of energy theft and outages, application of time-of-use (ToU) tariffs to match demand and available resources, easier integration of microgeneration systems, e.g., photovoltaic panels and micro wind farms, and residential energy storage solutions, and the possibility for the consumers to sell energy to the grid.
-For these reasons, the SM roll-out is proceeding rapidly and is attracting massive investments worldwide \cite{SMmarket:2017}.
-However, the SM's ability to monitor a user's electricity consumption in almost real-time entails serious implications about consumer privacy.
-In fact, non-intrusive appliance load monitoring techniques are able to distinguish the power signatures of specific appliances from the aggregated household SM measurements, revealing sensitive information about a consumer's life, such as her presence at home, religious beliefs, disabilities, illnesses \cite{Quinn:2009,Rouf:2012}.
-SM privacy is particularly critical for certain businesses, e.g., factories and data centers, as their power consumption profile may reveal information about the state of their businesses.
+Smart meters (SMs) are pivotal components of the smart grid, because they enable two-way communication between each household and the utility provider (UP), the entity that sells energy to consumers.
+Benefits include having more accurate electricity bills, detecting energy theft and outages faster, introducing time-of-use (ToU) tariffs to match demand with available resources, integrating microgeneration systems, e.g., photovoltaic panels and wind farms, and residential energy storage solutions, and the possibility for the consumers to sell energy to the grid.
+For these reasons, the SM roll-out is proceeding rapidly and is attracting considerable investments.
+However, an SM's ability to monitor a user's electricity consumption in almost real-time entails serious implications about consumer privacy.
+In fact, non-intrusive appliance load monitoring techniques are able to distinguish the power signatures of specific appliances from aggregated household SM measurements, revealing sensitive information about a consumer's life, such as her presence at home, religious beliefs and disabilities \cite{Quinn:2009,Rouf:2012}.
+SM privacy is also critical for businesses, e.g., factories and data centers, as power consumption data may reveal information about the state of their businesses.